Over the years I’ve painted more rooms than I can remember, and here are my top 10 painting tips that I’ve learned along the way.

 8) Check the Habitat for Humanity ReStore for Ooops paints.

 I always ask them to open the can so I can see the paint before I buy.
-If it’s completely separated I wouldn’t buy it because I don’t have a rotary mixer and it would be too hard to mix it really well by hand.
+If it’s completely separated I don’t buy it because it would be too hard to mix it really well by hand, and I don’t have a rotary mixer.
 So far, I’ve had excellent luck with Restore paint.

 John likes the frozen meat pies that come in the little metal plates.